jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 /* -------------------------- current applicaitons -------------------------- */

-Having examined some of the complex relationships between tank types, costs, and performance characteristics, it is essential to consider how existing real-world applications can be translated for #gl_("swith", pl:true) applications.
+Having examined some of the complex relationships between tank types, costs, and performance characteristics, it is essential to consider how existing real-world applications can be translated for #glspl("swith") applications.
 One approachable method to infer insights for this decision is to consider pressure vessels in their current application fields @GonzalezGaray2022 @Schmidt2020.
 Hydrogen pressure vessels are known to be required, among others, in submarines @barral2006hydrogen @Li2024a, aviation @link_hydro_airbus, personal vehicles @link_hyundai_nexo @Rath2019, and trains @link_alstom.
 Furthermore, @Rath2019 provides a comprehensive list of additional hydrogen applications.
 Among them are additional examples for personal vehicles, electronic devices such as laptops and smartphones, military applications, and toys.